elasticsearch-dump/elasticsearch-dump/README.md

                     Preform a partial extract based on search results (when ES is the input,
                     (default: '{"query": { "match_all": {} }, "fields": ["*"], "_source": true }'))
---sourceOnly
+--headers
+                    Add custom headers to Elastisearch requests (helpful when your Elasticsearch instance sits behind a proxy) (default: '{"User-Agent": "elasticdump"}') --sourceOnly
                     Output only the json contained within the document _source
                     Normal: {"_index":"","_type":"","_id":"", "_source":{SOURCE}}